Cegard/optimisation/README.md

-# A_star_puzzle_solver
+# A_star_assignation_model_problem
-A solver of the nxn puzzle using Iterative-deeping search and A star algorithm with two different heuristics
+A solver for the assignation model problem for optimisation

-For running it you need python3, download all files to the same directory and then execute puzzle_solver.py
+For running it you need python3, download all files to the same directory and then execute main.py